 TIG welding can be used with direct current (DC) as well as alternating current (AC), Choice of the current largely depends upon the metal to be welded.
 Direct current with electrode negative (DCEN) also known as “straight polarity” is commonly used in GTAW since it facilitates deeper penetration and fast welding speed.
 Direct current with electrode positive (DCEP) also known as “reverse polarity” is avoided in GTAW because it causes overheating of electrodes.

-Components of GTAW: The basic components of GTAW process are:
+The basic components of the TIG Welding process are:

-Power Source: Constant current power source is most common for GTAW.
+1. Power Source: A constant current power source is the most common and appropriate power source for the TIG welding process.
 A transformer-rectifier power source is used to supply the required power.

-Electrode: Either pure tungsten or tungsten alloys are used as GTAW electrode.
-The reason for using tungsten as electrode is it’s high melting point (34100C or 61700F).
-In GTAW the electrode acts as an electrical terminal and generates the required heat for melting the base metal, unlike the other conventional welding process such as SMAW/GMAW the electrode doesn’t get consumed during the welding.
-Additional filler metal is fed, if required.
+2. Electrode: Either pure tungsten or tungsten alloys are used as GTAW electrodes.
+The reason for using tungsten as an electrode is its high melting point (34100C or 61700F).
+In TIG welding, the electrode acts as an electrical terminal and generates the required heat for melting the base metal, unlike the other conventional welding process such as SMAW/GMAW the electrode doesn’t get consumed during the welding.
+Additional filler metal is fed if required.

-GTAW electrodes come in a variety of sizes and lengths.
-Classification of tungsten electrodes are done on the basis of chemical composition.
-These electrodes are color coded to distinguish it from others.
+The TIG welding electrodes come in a variety of sizes and lengths.
+Classification of tungsten electrodes is done based on chemical composition.
+These electrodes are color-coded to distinguish them from others.
 The color appears at the tip of the electrode.
 Different types of TIG welding electrodes are as follows;

 - Pure Tungsten (Color Code: Green)